oumaacha/go-module-ex/README.md

 # go-module-ex
-this is an exampel of remote package to be installed
+this is an example of remote package to be installed